Fake logo

 Dr. Cathy Jeffery, Dr. Susan Tupper

-Welcome to the SaskPain newsletter!
+Welcome to the final SaskPain newsletter for 2023!
 Newsletters are scheduled to be delivered in October, December, March and June and provide information and updates about SaskPain activities and resources for chronic pain management locally, provincially, and nationally.

 If you are interested in finding out more about being a SaskPain Board member and have experience and skills particularly in the areas of business development, fundraising, legal, or social media please email SaskPain or view the SaskPain Board Member application at this link SaskPain Board Member Application.